Microscopic constraints for the equation of state and structure of neutron stars: a Bayesian model mixing framework: Equations of state

 with coefficients $a_{1,1} = -2$, $a_{2,1} = -1$, $a_{2,2} = -3$, and $a_{2,3} = -5.0021$ for cold, three-flavor ($N_f=3$) $\beta$-equilibrated quark matter.
 For full details of this expression, we refer the reader to Refs.~\cite{Kurkela:2009gj, Gorda:2023mkk}.
 In Eq.~\eqref{eq:pressurepqcd2023}, $\Lambdabar = 2\mu_q$, and the relativistic Fermi gas (FG) pressure is

 Both Eq.~\eqref{eq:pressurepqcd2023} and Eq.~\eqref{eq:pqcdfgpressure} are defined in the massless-quark limit, resulting in three equal quark chemical potentials $\mu_q \equiv \mu_{B}/3$.
 Three-flavor massless quark matter is charge neutral and in weak equilibrium when $n_u=n_d + n_s$ and $\mu_u=\mu_d=\mu_s$.
+The electron chemical potential in this limit is zero.

 In the limit of asymptotically large chemical potentials, the pQCD EOS calculation using two massless quarks and one massive (strange) quark ($N_f=2+1$) converges to the result with three massless quarks ($N_f=3$).
 Here, a quark chemical potential of $0.8 \GeV$ corresponds to $n_B = 40n_0$, and at this value of $\mu_q$ the difference in the scaled quark number density $n(\mu_q)/n_{FG}(\mu_q)$ for the $N_f=3$ and $N_f=2 + 1$ cases is negligible.
 Hence, for $n_B \geqslant 40 n_0$ either calculation can be used to determine the EOS from pQCD.
 Meanwhile, for $N_f=3$, our second, lower cutoff density of $20n_0$ corresponds to a quark chemical potential of $0.705 \GeV$.
 The difference between the $N_f=3$ and $N_f=2+1$ values of $n(\mu_q)$ at this $\mu_q$ is $0.02~n_{FG}$~\cite{Kurkela:2009gj}.
 This difference is half the size of the N$^2$LO $n(\mu)$ truncation error for the three-flavor massless case: $0.04~n_{FG}$.
 We therefore deem the three-flavor massless quark description of pQCD sufficient for this study at densities $\geqslant 20n_0$.